uncw-library/d8-staff/README.md

 ** see site at localhost:8112 **
 ```

-When you're happy, git push and docker push it.
+When you're happy, git commit & push and docker build & push.

 #### editing a theme file